Inschrijven op de nieuwsbrief

 The Voice - In search of the character's soul

-We give extra attention to the human voice during this festival edition with the theme "Human Voices".
-We asked Connie Palmen to write a new essay for Between Body and Soul and to open Saturday Night Unlimited with it.
+We gave extra attention to the human voice during this festival edition with the theme "Human Voices".
+We asked Connie Palmen to write a new essay for The Voice - in search of the character's soul and to open Saturday Night Unlimited with it.

-This theme is the subject of the following discussion between Palmen, Celeste Ng and Sacha Bronwasser, who published the novel Luister (Listen) this year.
-Writer and journalist Sarah Sluimer moderates.
+This theme was the subject of the following discussion between Palmen, Celeste Ng and Sacha Bronwasser, who published the novel Luister (Listen) in 2023.
+Writer and journalist Sarah Sluimer moderated.

 Connie Palmen is the author of essays, stories, a novella, and her six great, award-winning novels, including I.M. and Jij zegt het (If You Say So).
 Recently she published Voornamelijk vrouwen (Mostly Women), a collection of personal essays about how eleven famous and headstrong women and one man give shape to their own lives.